-Current Year: With the economy getting stronger and more vacant homes filling up, the tonnage for trash and green waste is increasing.
-Recent focus has been to increase waste diversion by incentivizing residents to participate in the Green Organics program.
-Peak year is N/A because the current fiscal year is the peak year for December data.
+Current Year: With the economy getting stronger and more vacant homes filling up, the tonnage for trash and green waste was increasing.
+Recent focus has been to increase waste diversion by incentivizing residents to participate in the Green Organics and Recycling programs.
+Peak year is 2015-16 due to more residents participating in diversion programs in 2016-17.